thaiyenphung/2143-OOP-PhungThai/Assignments/H02/Encapsulation.md

 **Example:**

-A game where every character has Health Points HP:
+**A game where every character has Health Points HP:**
 - A player's HP can change when they take damage or heal
 - An enemy can reduce the player's HP when attacking
 - However, the player shouldn't be able to change their own HP (like setting it to 1000 to cheat)

 To make this work:
 - HP is **protected**: only the player or enemy classes can modify it
-- HP is **not public**: prevents player to type a command to directly change their HP
+- HP is **not public**: prevents player from typing a command to directly change their HP

 ```c++
 // Base class: Character